Auto-Compressing Networks: ACNs transfer better

-To evaluate whether different layer compression approaches learn generalizable representations, we conduct a transfer learning experiment from CIFAR-100 to CIFAR-10 \citep{krizhevsky2009learning}.
+To evaluate whether different layer compression approaches learn generalizable representations, we conduct a transfer learning experiment from CIFAR-100 to CIFAR-10 \citep{krizhevsky2009learning} using MLP-Mixer architectures (for hyperparameter choices we refer to Appendix \ref{appendix:det}).
 This setup allows us to assess how well each model's learned representations transfer to a similar task.
-In regularization-based layer compression methods, explicitly training all layers to directly minimize a task loss through intermediate supervision can lead to overfitting, as shown in the previous section, which can further result in weaker transfer capabilities on downstream tasks.
+In regularization-based layer compression methods, explicitly training all layers to directly minimize a task loss through intermediate supervision can lead to overfitting on the base task, which can further result in weaker transfer capabilities on downstream tasks.
 In contrast, ACNs' implicit compression mechanism naturally balances generalizability and task performance without imposing external constraints.
 To ensure fair comparison, we train all models to achieve comparable performance on the CIFAR-100 pre-training task, enabling direct assessment of their transfer capabilities to CIFAR-10.
-The results in Figure \ref{fig:c100} confirm our analysis: ACNs demonstrate superior performance on the downstream CIFAR-10 task compared to regularization-based methods, even when upstream CIFAR-100 task performance is similar.
-This provides additional evidence that the representations learned by ACNs are more generalizable and thus exhibit greater transferability.
+The results in Table \ref{tab:transfer} confirm our analysis: ACNs demonstrate superior performance on the downstream CIFAR-10 task compared to regularization-based methods, even when upstream CIFAR-100 task performance is similar.
+This confirms our claim that the representations learned by ACNs are more generalizable and thus exhibit greater transferability.